Commercial Vehicle Accident Attorneys in Seattle, Washington

 Box Truck Collisions

-Box trucks (or trucks considered as a standard moving truck) can be commercial vehicles and can also often involve unexperienced drivers.
+Box trucks (or trucks considered as standard moving trucks) can be commercial vehicles and can also often involve inexperienced drivers.
 Even experienced box truck drivers are under delivery deadlines and can be fatigued drivers that put others at risk.
 The are laws that limit and regulate the hours of service these drivers are allowed to be on the road.

 Our staff of skilled automobile collision attorneys and supporting team members know how to get the most value out of your case so that you can recover the highest recovery the law allows.
-We represent people involves in collisions related to drunk drivers, distracted drivers, street racing, multi-car crashes and crashes caused by dangerous roads or defective vehicles.
-Our uniquely skilled and diverse team has the experience to provide aggressive and efficient representation.
+We represent people involved in collisions related to drunk drivers, distracted drivers, street racing, multi-car crashes, and crashes caused by dangerous roads or defective vehicles.
+Our uniquely skilled and diverse team has the experience to provide aggressive and efficient representation